Built for speed

 “We should review the deployment pipeline.”

-The strip records.
+The panel records.
 The sidebar lets you switch modes without opening anything.
 Watch each mode in action.

 can you give the Q3 deck a quick read before 5?